juicysteak7/AIFinalProject/Authorship/README.md

 All this and I think the highest I achieved was 68%.

 It was a fun project but after so many hour I am ready to throw in the towel and start the other part of the project.

+In order to run the program, ensure you have rust and cargo installed.

+Then use the command cargo run to generate the JSON file of all board states and their solutions.